-Students have access to more than 60 master's and 40 doctoral degree programs and more than 30 certificate programs.
+Students have access to more than 40 doctoral degree programs, 70 master's and more than 30 certificate programs.
 The Graduate School office is located in historic Fairchild Hall, named after George Fairchild, president of the university from 1879 to 1897.

 Research and scholarly activities at K-State are wide-ranging, including research in areas such as animal health and models of human health, bioenergy, ecology and grassland ecosystems, plant health and production, genomics, lipidomics, proteomics, particles and optics, high energy physics, water, cancer/immunology, food safety, nanomaterials, STEM education and more.

 Founded in February 1863 as the first land-grant institution under the Morrill Act, Kansas State University has evolved into an internationally recognized comprehensive university that offers you excellent academic programs, a lively intellectual and cultural atmosphere, and a friendly campus to its community of approximately 18,500 undergraduate and over 4,500 graduate students.